Alexei Navalny's team confirms his death. His mother is searching for his body

 Arrests continue at memorials around Russia

-Arrests continued Saturday after more than 100 people were detained in various Russian cities Friday when they came to lay flowers in memory of Navalny at memorials to the victims of Soviet-era purges, according to OVD-Info, a group that monitors political repression in Russia.
+Meanwhile, arrests continued Saturday as Russians came to lay flowers in memory of Navalny at memorials to the victims of Soviet-era purges.
+OVD-Info, a group that monitors political repression in Russia, said Saturday that more than 273 people had been detained at memorial events since Navalny's death.

 More than 10 people were detained at a memorial in St. Petersburg, including a priest who came to conduct a service for Navalny there.